MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 ```

 ### -ApplyDynamicWatermarkingEnabled
+**Note**: This parameter is currently in Public Preview, isn't available in all organizations, and is subject to change.

 The ApplyDynamicWatermarkingEnabled parameter enables dynamic watermarking for a specific label that applies encryption.
 Valid values are:

 - $true: Enables dynamic watermarking for a specific label.